001 /*

 101 * <pre>

-102 * eventBus.post(new MyEvent(&quot;some data&quot;));
+102 * eventBus.post(new MyEvent("some data"));

 103 * </pre>